© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llwyn du Parc cairn is a scheduled monument protected by Cadw under reference ME240.
 View the official record →

-Llwyn du Parc cairn is a prehistoric funerary monument located in Meirionnydd, Wales, and is designated as a scheduled ancient monument under the care of Cadw.
+Llwyn du Parc cairn is a prehistoric ritual and funerary monument located in Meirionnydd, Wales, dating to the Neolithic or Bronze Age period.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME240.

 Llwyn du Parc cairn dates from the prehistoric period, and is classified as a cairn circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llwyn du Parc cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME240.